Years 1 – 2

 HPE Subject Area Years 1 and 2

-PSC: Communicate effectively: discuss the use of verbal and non-verbal communication skills to respond appropriately to adults and peers.
+- Communicate effectively: discuss the use of verbal and non-verbal communication skills to respond appropriately to adults and peers

-IU: Communicate across cultures: describe how the use of words and body language in interactions may have different meanings for various groups.
+- Communicate across cultures: describe how the use of words and body language in interactions may have different meanings for various groups

 Assessable moments: As students undertake the learning experiences described in the lesson, take note of a range of assessable moments to provide information about student achievement.
 Ongoing assessment will provide evidence of the extent to which students achieve the identified Australian Curriculum links.
 Assessable moments are linked to learning outcomes and are identified by the following identifier: